rops/ibeacon-utils/README.md

 ## Beacon Configurator
-## Warning: It works only with RBL BLEMini device (http://blemini/) but you can simply adapt to any device by changing the service UUID in BeaconConfigurator.m
+Warning: It works only with RBL BLEMini device (http://blemini/) but you can simply adapt it to any device by changing the service UUID in BeaconConfigurator.m

 ``` objc
 #import "BeaconConfigurator.h"